mwdle/HomeAssistantConfig/README.md

     The networks are configured in docker-compose.yml such that:
     * Containers in the same network are accessible from each other by their container names.
     * Music Assistant is in a macvlan, making it appear to be a physical interface on the host LAN (for mDNS / device discovery).
-Ensure you reserved the IP address set in docker-compose.yml for Music Assistant in your router.
+Make sure to reserve the IP address listed in docker-compose.yml for Music Assistant on your router's web interface.
     * Home Assistant is in a macvlan, making it appear to be a physical interface on the host LAN (for mDNS / device discovery).
-Ensure you reserved the IP address set in docker-compose.yml for Home Assistant in your router.
+Make sure to reserve the IP address listed in docker-compose.yml for Home Assistant on your router's web interface.
     * Frigate's Port 8555 (for WebRTC) is bound to port 8555 on the host.
     * Frigate and MQTT can directly communicate.
     * Home Assistant and MQTT can directly communicate.